How to protect yourself from ticks with Permethrin-treated clothing

-But what is the actual behavior of ticks when they encounter permethrin treated clothing?
-How did they react?
-Using a model that mimicked a pant leg or the arm of a long-sleeved shirt, scientists studied the behavior and fate of ticks when exposed to permethrin-treated clothing.
+Meanwhile, another study explored the behavior of ticks when they encounter Permethrin-treated clothing.
+How do ticks react?
+Using a model that mimicked a pant leg or the arm of a long-sleeved shirt, scientists studied the behavior and fate of ticks when exposed to Permethrin-treated clothing.

 “Ticks approaching a textile impregnated with a strong non-contact spatial repellent (DEET) very rarely made physical contact with the treated textile,” according to Eisen and colleagues from the Division of Vector-Borne Diseases, National Center for Emerging and Zoonotic Infectious Diseases at the Centers for Disease Control and Prevention.